-Recognised as an Employer of Choice for Women, we have a strong focus on making our workplace more inclusive for women and to have greater representation of women in technical, leadership and professional roles.
+We have a strong focus on making our workplace more inclusive for women and to have greater representation of women in technical, leadership and professional roles.

 We also have professional development programs, leadership conferences and mentoring programs to advance our female talent into senior positions.

 In addition, our flexible work options help all employees, including women, to balance their professional and personal goals.

 This internal networking group has been established for a number of years and is focused on building a strong community of talented technical women across Australia and New Zealand.
 The Group holds regular networking events and sponsors workshops which support the career development of technical women.

 IBM has a strong culture of mentoring and supporting our senior women.
 We have targeted career development programs for women, and our succession planning benches have a minimum of one woman identified for each Executive role.